codemagic-ci-cd/codemagic-docs/content/yaml-running-builds/scheduling.md

 Saved schedules for each app are displayed in the **Scheduled builds** section on the right sidebar in app settings.
 If you no longer need the schedule, you can delete it by hovering on the schedule and clicking the trash bin icon.

-Builds that are triggered from a schedule are marked with "scheduled" on the **Builds** page and have "Schedule" as the trigger in the build overview.
+Builds that are triggered from a schedule are marked with "Schedule" as the trigger in the build overview page.